walidakka/lambda_travis/README.md

 # lambda_function

-Sample lambda function to test the automated tests and deployment of Lambda functions through Jenkins.
+Simple lambda function to test the automated tests and deployment of Lambda functions through Jenkins.